-The Writing Center is offering its services in both face-to-face and virtual formats.
+The Writing Center offers its services in both face-to-face and virtual formats.

-Students may make appointments with us via WCOnline, and our staff will provide feedback face-to-face or via email.
-Students can also schedule an online or live conference to talk with a consultant; conferencing options include phone, video, or chat.
+Students may make appointments with us via WCOnline, and our consultants will provide feedback face-to-face or via email.
+Students can also schedule a video conference to talk with a consultant; conferencing options include video with screenshare, audio, and live chat.
+Phone calls can also be arranged by request.

 - Traditional essays